ncatlab/nlab-content/pages/5/0/9/9/19905/content.md

 would consist of

-* points 3, 4 and 5  being arbitrarly close to each other with respect to their distance to points 1, 2 and 6
+* points 3, 4 and 5  being arbitrarily close to each other with respect to their distance to points 1, 2 and 6

 * points 3 and 5 also being arbitrarily close to each other with respect to their joint distance to 4